 Our Compensation Committee consists of Mr. Freiberg (Chair), Ms. Contreras-Sweet, and Mr. Palomares.
-Mr. de Molina ended service to the Committee in May 2021.
 In accordance with NYSE rules, each of the members of our Compensation Committee is an independent director in accordance with the criteria established by the NYSE for the purpose of compensation committee membership independence.
 Pursuant to the Compensation Committee's written charter, our Compensation Committee is responsible for, among other things:

-- reviewing and approving, or making recommendations to the Board with respect to, corporate goals and objectives relevant to the compensation of our Chief Executive Officer, evaluating our Chief Executive Officer's performance in light of those goals and objectives, and either as a committee or together with the other independent directors (as directed by the Board), determining and approving our Chief Executive Officer's compensation level based on such evaluation; - reviewing and approving the compensation of our executive officers, including annual base salaries, annual incentive bonuses, equity compensation, employment agreements, and severance and termination arrangements; - reviewing and recommending to the Board the compensation of our non-employee directors; - reviewing and discussing annually with management our "Compensation Discussion and Analysis:" - preparing the Report of the Compensation Committee; and - reviewing and making recommendations with respect to our equity compensation plans.
+- reviewing and approving, or making recommendations to the Board with respect to, corporate goals and objectives relevant to the compensation of our Chief Executive Officer, evaluating our Chief Executive Officer's performance in light of those goals and objectives, and either as a committee or together with the other independent directors (as directed by the Board), determining and approving our Chief Executive Officer's compensation level based on such evaluation; - reviewing and approving the compensation of our executive officers, including annual base salaries, annual incentive bonuses, equity compensation, employment agreements, and severance and termination arrangements; - reviewing and recommending to the Board the compensation of our non-employee directors; - reviewing and discussing annually with management our "Compensation Discussion and Analysis;" - preparing the Report of the Compensation Committee; and - reviewing and making recommendations with respect to our equity compensation plans.